nicohlr/ipychart/docs/docs/user_guide/usage.md

 As you can see, a Chart.js user will not be disoriented by switching to ipychart.
 Now, let's take a look at the specificities of each of these three arguments.

+## Chart arguments

-## Data
+### Data

-The data argument is the most important of the Chart class.
-Without this argument, the chart cannot be displayed (it is logical, how do you want to display a chart without data ?).
-The data argument **must be a dict**.
+The `data` argument is the most important of the Chart class.
+Without this argument, the chart cannot be displayed (how to display a chart without data?).
+The `data` argument **must be a dict**.
 This constraint is imposed by Chart.js, which takes its arguments via a Javascript dict.
 This data dict must have the following structure :

 ``` py
 data = {